sancarn/MapInfo-BLOB/src/README.md

 Removes a BLOB from an existing table.

-#### BLOB_Copy(ByVal sTOFN as string, ByVal ID as LargeInt, ByVal sName as string, ByVal sToPath as string) as string
+#### BLOB_Copy(ByVal sTOFN as string, ByVal ID as LargeInt, ByVal sName as string, ByVal sToPath as string)

 Copies a BLOB from an existing table to a new destination.

-#### BLOB_Move(ByVal sTOFN as string, ByVal ID as LargeInt, ByVal sName as string, ByVal sToPath as string) as string
+#### BLOB_Move(ByVal sTOFN as string, ByVal ID as LargeInt, ByVal sName as string, ByVal sToPath as string)

 Moves a BLOB from an existing table to a new destination.

+#### BLOB_Open(ByVal sTOFN as string, ByVal ID as LargeInt, ByVal sName as string)

+Opens a BLOB from an existing table.
+Opens the blob with the default application specified in the name.